-- The City of Farmington had a positive net position at the close of the fiscal year in the amount of \$102.2 million, a 2% increase over the prior year (net position = assets + deferred outflows liabilities deferred inflows). - The government's total change in net position due to activities during the fiscal year was an increase of approximately \$2.1 million.
-This increase was representative of a \$2.2 million increase in governmental activities and a \$0.1 million decrease in position in business-type activities. - Of the governmental fund balances, approximately \$4.3 million was available for spending at the government's discretion (unassigned, assigned, and committed fund balances).
-This was a 23.7% increase from the prior year amount of \$3.439 million.
-This increase was largely due to the establishment of a contingency reserve in the General Fund with surplus reserves from the Electric and Water funds. - At the end of the fiscal year, the governmental funds full unassigned balance of approximately \$2.49 million was held in the General Fund.
-This amounted to approximately 28% of General Fund operating expenditures for the fiscal year (capital outlay and debt service principal not included). - Governmental activities general revenues were \$13.16 million in comparison to \$13.14 million the prior year, a 0.1% increase.
-This increase was primarily due to an increase in tax revenues, which accounted for \$11.49 million, 87%, of the total general revenue. - The General Fund receives a payment in lieu of taxes (PILOT) from the Electric, Water, and Sewer Funds.
-The PILOT was set at 5% resulting in a total payment amount of \$1.455 million in fiscal year 2019.
-It is important to note that this 5% is imposed pursuant to the guidance provided by the Missouri State Auditor in an audit report delivered in 2006 referencing payments in lieu of taxes and payments for administrative services provided to the electric utility by the general fund assets and resources and was upheld by an opinion of the Missouri Supreme Court issued May 2011. - The City of Farmington's total debt decreased by \$3.12 million (17%) during the fiscal year.
-This decrease was the result of a reduction in principal due to debt service payments.

-The City has continued to appropriate for and make all debt payments and pension contributions.
+- The City of Farmington had a positive net position at the close of the fiscal year in the total amount of \$104.0 million, a 1.7% increase over the prior year restated net position of \$102.3 million (net position = assets + deferred outflows liabilities deferred inflows). - The government's total change in net position due to activities during the fiscal year was an increase of approximately \$1.73 million.
+This increase was representative of a \$1.55 million increase in governmental activities and a \$0.18 million increase in position in business-type activities. - Of the governmental fund balances, approximately \$4.4 million was available for spending at the government's discretion (unassigned, assigned, and committed fund balances).
+This was a 2% increase from the prior year amount of \$4.3 million. - At the end of the fiscal year, the governmental funds full unassigned balance of approximately \$3.01 million was held in the General Fund.
+This amounted to approximately 35% of General Fund operating expenditures for the fiscal year (capital outlay and debt service principal not included). - Governmental activities general revenues were \$13.84 million in comparison to \$13.16 million the prior year, a 5% increase.
+This increase was primarily due to an increase in tax revenues, which accounted for \$11.65 million, 81%, of the total general revenue. - The General Fund receives a payment in lieu of taxes (PILOT) from the Electric, Water, and Sewer Funds.
+The PILOT was set at 5% resulting in a total payment amount of \$1.417 million in fiscal year 2020.
+It is important to note that this 5% is imposed pursuant to the guidance provided by the Missouri State Auditor in an audit report delivered in 2006 referencing payments in lieu of taxes and was upheld by an opinion of the Missouri Supreme Court issued May 2011. - The City of Farmington's total debt decreased by \$1.67 million (11%) during the fiscal year.
+This decrease was the result of the net effect of a reduction in principal due to debt service payments and the issuance of new debt. - The City has continued to appropriate for and make all debt payments and pension contributions while continuing to invest in infrastructure.